-Figure 4 illustrates a point-to-point (or link) configuration in which each module connects with a single far end module and encrypts the entire bit stream.
+Figure 12 illustrates a point-to-point (or link) configuration in which each module connects with a single far end module and encrypts the entire bit stream.
 If a location maintains secure connections with multiple remote facilities, it will need a separate pair of encryptors for each physical connection (link).

-Figure 4 - Link Configuration
+Figure 12 - Link (point to point) Configuration

-Figure 5 illustrates a meshed network configuration.
-Each CN Series Ethernet Encryptor is able to maintain simultaneous secured connections with many far end encryptors.
+Figure 13 illustrates a meshed network configuration.
+Each CN Series Encryptor is able to maintain simultaneous secured connections with many far end encryptors.

-Figure 5 - Meshed Configuration
+Figure 13 - Meshed (multipoint) Configuration